 Editor’s note: this page was updated in January 2020 for accuracy.

 George T. Doran reportedly coined the phrase SMART objectives back in 1981.
 Since then, the acronym has evolved and experienced a number of iterations — meaning different managers define SMART objectives in different ways.

-While choice is almost always a good thing, if you’re reading this blog, odds are you are looking for specific guidance on this helpful performance management tool.
+While choice is almost always a good thing, in addition to our performance management software, we have other guides on performance management tools and processes available.
 You likely have a number of questions you want answering — which is why we wanted to create this comprehensive resource.
 Below, we will explore the following: